 - Bring the yarn to the back to knit the next stitch or all the way around to the front to purl the next stitch.

-On the row after a yarn over, the pattern will often inform you how to work the yarn over stitches into the pattern.
-You might see something like: (K1 in YO from the previous row).
-This is also a fantastic way to know that you're working the correct stitches in your knitting pattern.
+On the row after a yarn over, the pattern will often inform you how to work the yarn-over stitches into the pattern.
+You might see it say, "K1 in YO from the previous row."
+Also, this is a good way to know that you are working the correct stitches in your knitting pattern.

 Yarn overs have two primary purposes in knitting.
 They are an easy way to increase the number of stitches on the needle and they make a hole.

-The hole created by a yarn over is an integral part of creating decorative knit patterns.
-They are often used for lace and eyelet stitch patterns.
-Yarn overs are also used to create complex weaving patterns with no holes such as the Hourglass Eyelet or the Cloverleaf Eyelet.
+The hole created by a yarn over is an integral part of creating decorative knit patterns like lace and eyelet stitch patterns.
+Yarn overs are also used to create complex weaving patterns with no holes such as the horseshoe lace or the vine lace.